Frequently asked questions

 How does solar power work?

-How can I figure out my power consumption?
+How do I determine my power consumption?

 Installation